inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 2. that it can also produce harms worth taking seriously
 3. and that we have enough leverage over what happens next for trying to steer the outcome to be worthwhile.

 Push hard enough against any of those and you start wandering into Abolitionist, Maximalist or Doomer territory.
 Reject the importance of the whole question and you can stay home with the AI Civilians.
 None of this tells us yet which of those beliefs have most contact with reality, or how strongly we should hold them.
 That's the point of the next few posts.
 First up is the optimistic side of the ledger: **What Good Is AI?** What do we actually get out of this stuff, how valuable could those goods become, and how much would there have to be before an Abolitionist ought to reconsider?
 I realize it _seems_ like this might be seen as too basic, but I've seen too many throwaway comments online that aggressively push either "AI is all bad all the time" or point to slop as the only possible output.
-Given that those voices exist, I feel like I have to put in at least _some_ effort into walking the northern border with the Abolitionists.
+Given that those arguments exist, I feel like I have to put in at least _some_ effort into walking the northern border with the Abolitionists.

 As always, I'll let you know how it goes.